Leikaab/apiconfig/.roo/rules-sr-code-python/CONTRIBUTING.md

 ## Quality Checks

-*   **Pre-commit hooks** are configured to automatically enforce formatting and linting standards before commits.
+*   Pre-commit hooks and Continuous Integration (CI) checks are configured to automatically enforce standards.
-*   **Continuous Integration (CI)** checks, defined in `.github/workflows/tests.yaml`, automatically run tests and quality checks on PRs.
-*   Contributions **must pass** all pre-commit hooks and CI checks before they can be merged.
+*   Contributions **must pass** all quality checks before they can be merged.
+See [/workspace/.roo/rules/quality_checks.md](/workspace/.roo/rules/quality_checks.md) for details.

 ## Full Guidelines